ereslibre/applications-in-a-cloud-native-world/src/soa.md

 * **Flexibility** over optimization
 * **Evolutionary refinement** over pursuit of initial perfection

-This is a new approach as opposed to internally splitting our application in modules to define boundaries.
+This is a different approach as opposed to internally splitting our application in modules to define boundaries.
 With a *SOA*, we will have a set of services that can talk to each other over the network, and so their API will be some form of HTTP or RPC API.